 Don’t seem to know how much money they have

-Have taken out a debt that seems of character
+Have taken out a debt that seems out of character

 Don’t have a disposable income but their partner does